 What type of batteries do EVs use?

 EV batteries have come a long way from the lead-acid batteries they originally used.
-Modern EVs feature many single cells stacked together to form one large battery that’s often placed beneath the floor of the vehicles’ chassis in a ‘skateboard’ configuration.
+Modern EVs feature many single cells stacked together to form one large battery that's often placed beneath the floor of the vehicle's chassis in a 'skateboard' configuration.

-Many plug-in hybrid vehicles (PHEVs) use a nickel-metal hydride (NiMH) battery.
 NiMH batteries are long-lived, durable and compact.
 That said, they have a much smaller capacity (driving range) than lithium-ion batteries.
-PHEVs don’t need a large battery capacity, because the internal combustion engine (ICE) is used on longer journeys.
+PHEVs don't need a large battery capacity, because the internal combustion engine (ICE) is used on longer journeys.
 They do, however, need a good lifespan, since hybrid vehicles cycle the battery from full to empty (and back again) every few miles.

-Solid-state batteries are an emerging technology that some automakers are investing in.
 These EV batteries could deliver more range in a more compact package with less cooling requirements.
 They use a solid electrolyte instead of the liquid or polymer gel electrolyte found in lithium-ion batteries.
 For now, however, large-scale battery production favours lithium-ion batteries.

 How do EV batteries work?